 The large bag is 16.5 x 13 x 9 inches.
 You can see from the under seat sizes listed above that this bag will fit under the seats in some but not all airlines.

 You especially need to be careful with the depth of the bag.
 The measurement from the floor to the underside of the seat varies between 8 and 9.5 inches.
+If you are flying on an airline with a smaller space don't pack it too tightly.

 It's 16.5 x 11 x 4 inches when not expanded... small right?